Admission and Progression Standards:

 Tell me more about this field of study

 In addition to the basic science, mathematics, engineering, design, and business foundation required in any engineering degree program, engineering for a sustainable world is built on an understanding of the following elements:

-- An interdependent systems approach to problem-solving considering these four dimensions.
+An interdependent systems approach to problem-finding and solving considering these four dimensions.